-Many people know Saskatchewan for the beautiful nature that calls it home.
-But there are two sides to the province.
-In addition to the wonderful outdoors, Saskatchewan is home to urban centers filled with entertainment, cultural landmarks and great dining.
+Many people know Saskatchewan for its beautiful prairie nature, but there are two sides to the province.
+In addition to the wonderful outdoors, Saskatchewan is also home to city centres filled with entertainment, cultural landmarks, and great dining.

 From festivals to fine dining, here’s how to experience urban Saskatchewan to the fullest.